Angelburg: Geographical location

-The community is found about 12 km south of Biedenkopf in the Gansbach valley north of the Schelder Wald (forest), whose north end consists of the Angelburg Mountain (609 m above sea level) with its television transmitter.
+The municipality is found about 12 km south of Biedenkopf in the Gansbach valley north of the Schelder Wald (forest), whose north end consists of the Angelburg Mountain (609 m above sea level) with its television transmitter.

-Neighbouring communities
+Neighbouring municipalities

-The community is bounded on the north and east by Steffenberg.
-Bad Endbach's municipal area borders with Angelburg's constituent community of Bottenhorn, likewise in the east.
+The municipality is bounded on the north and east by Steffenberg.
+Bad Endbach's municipal area borders with Angelburg's constituent municipality of Bottenhorn, likewise in the east.
 In the south, Angelburg's municipal area abuts Siegbach, and in the west Eschenburg, both in the Lahn-Dill district.

 Municipal divisions

-The community consists of the following places:
+The municipality consists of the following places: